vinorodrigues/ClickIt-URL-Shortener/README.md

 ### What's new in Version 2

 I realised that this could just be a single file solution<sup>*</sup>.
 So I re-wrote it from scratch to be so.
-So, Version 2, is one file, install it on you service, create a sorts "database" - a JSON file - and it works.
+So, Version 2, is one file, install it on your service, create a sorts "database" - a JSON file - and... it works.
 Done.

 To edit, add, remove stuff; just edit the JSON file.
 If you need to do this daily... then this is not the tool for you.